 Video of the Day

-Preheat the oven to 400 F.
+Preheat the oven to 400 degrees Fahrenheit.

-Flatten the ball into a patty less than 1/2 inch thick.
+Flatten the ball into a patty less than 1/2 an inch thick.
 Usually the thinner the patty, the less chance of overcooking and drying out the exterior.

 Pull the pan out of the oven with oven mitts.
 Flip the patty with cooking tongs.
 Add 1/4 cup each of diced green pepper and chopped onion to the surface of the patty.

 Stick a meat thermometer into the center of the patty.
-Make sure it reads a minimum internal temperature of 160 F.
+Make sure it reads a minimum internal temperature of 160 degrees Fahrenheit.